streamthoughts/kafka-connect-file-pulse/docs/content/en/docs/Developer Guide/cleaning-completed-files.md

 This policy deletes all files regardless of their final status (completed or failed).

-To enable this policy, the property `fs.cleanup.policy.class` must configured to :
+To enable this policy, the property `fs.cleanup.policy.class` must be configured to :

 ```
 io.streamthoughts.kafka.connect.filepulse.fs.clean.DeleteCleanupPolicy